 TUITION: $200, which includes a sponsorship for a child from Todos Santos.
 All other expenses apply.
 Registration is limited to 12 Colorado children; contact us soon to reserve your space.

-The annual Kids Do It All youth music-theatre program is a week-long collective creation intensive day camp during the months of June and July.
-During the 2016 summer sessions, CSU theatre faculty and CSU upper classmen will guide about 300 students in different age groups (7-9, 10-11, 12-13) through the entire process of theatre - from playwriting to performance, from design through musical composition - resulting in original plays created and performed by the students.
-Camp participants write, design and compose musical plays entirely of their own devising-experiencing a practical application of all aspects of theatre practice-from acting, movement, voice, props and scene design, and songwriting, in multiple week-long workshops guided by music, theatre, dance and art students and faculty.
+The annual Kids Do It All music-theatre program is a week-long day camp during the months of June and July.
+During the sessions, CSU theatre faculty and CSU upper classmen guide 300 students in different age groups (7-9, 10-11, 12-13) through the entire process of theatre - from playwriting to performance, from design through musical composition - resulting in original plays created and performed by the campers.
+Camp participants write, design and compose musical plays entirely of their own, experiencing a practical application of all aspects of theatre from acting, movement, voice, props and scene design, and songwriting.

-To fill-in their plots and characters, camp participants also spend a morning in the University Art Gallery with Linda Frickman and Patrick Fahey, then spend the afternoons composing their own gallery of art that told their stories without words.
-Participants also work with neutral and character masks, improvisational exercises, design, playwriting, and composition studios, finishing with a fully mounted production of their original work on the sixth day, a Saturday, at which parents, family, and friends attend.
+To fill-in their plots and characters, camp participants spend one morning in the Gregory Allicar Museum of Art, with the afternoon spent composing their own gallery of art that tells their stories without words.
+Participants also work with neutral and character masks, improvisational exercises, design, playwriting, and composition studios, finishing with a fully mounted production of their original work on the sixth day, a Saturday, where parents, family, and friends are welcome to attend!

-Kids Do It All, one of the most innovative theatre programs in the country, was founded in 1991 at The Children's School in La Jolla, Calif. by CSU Professor Walt Jones.
+Kids Do It All, one of the most innovative theatre programs in the country, was founded in 1991 at The Children's School in La Jolla, California by CSU Professor Walt Jones.

-Kids Do It All will be under the guidance of its founder, Walt Jones and co-directed by Maile Speetjens, CSU costume shop supervisor, and David Hörger, composer-in-residence.
+Kids Do It All will be under the guidance of its founder, Walt Jones and co-directed by Debbie Swann, CSU acting instructor.